What to Consider When Assessing Student Learning

 Assignment descriptions should articulate for students (and for ourselves) the necessary parts of an assignment and the levels of performance or achievement that they should aim for with each of these parts.

-Including a grading rubric as part of your assignment helps you think fully about what you are asking students to demonstrate in an assignment and they can be used by students to monitor their work.
+Including a grading rubric as part of your assignment helps you think fully about what you are asking students to demonstrate in an assignment, and rubrics can also be used by students to monitor their work.

 Designing rubrics takes significant time and energy, but it is a worthwhile investment because it helps clarify the assignment for you and your students.
 While it can be tempting to simply borrow rubrics from other sources, this is not a good idea because a rubric from another assignment won’t align with the assignment you have in mind.

 It’s easy for students to spend too much time focusing on formatting and submission worries rather than using their energy to do the meaningful thinking an assignment requires, so be sure to contain that information for them at the very end of your assignment description.

-Explain the following kinds of details to students: the style guidelines they should follow; font size; margins; file type; submission dates for drafts, feedback, final drafts; and where and how to submit their work (class, Blackboard, or other platform).
+Explain the following kinds of details to students: the style guidelines they should follow; font size; margins; file type; submission dates for drafts, feedback, final drafts; and where and how to submit their work (class, Brightspace, or other platform).

 Be specific and detailed regardless of the kind of assignment you are giving students (papers, presentations, videos, artwork, etc.).
 Having all these logistical questions answered will make them feel comfortable and help them focus on the thinking they need to do, not its packaging.